yohanesnuwara/python-bootcamp-for-geoengineers/README.md

 *To start learning the following curriculum, see inside the notebook link provided above.*

-* Very Brief Intro to Numpy, Matplotlib, Pandas, and Scipy
+* Intro to Numpy, Matplotlib, Pandas, and Scipy
 * Python for Exploration
   * Streaming well log and seismic data from open geoscience data
   * Visualize well log data